DaffittTech/DaffittTech.NetworkStatus/README.md

         {
             if (firstRender)
             {
-                // This step is optional, as the component will automatically initialize and
+                // With version 2.1.0, this step is NO LONGER optional.
+                // The automatic check has been eliminated to reduce unnecessary redundant
+                // requests to the ping service.
+Be sure to call this function during the
-                // conduct an initial status check upon being rendered within the application. await _networkStatusService.GetStatusAsync(NetworkStatusTimeout);
+                // initial render of the component or page containing the Network Status component. await _networkStatusService.GetStatusAsync(NetworkStatusTimeout);
             }
             await base.OnAfterRenderAsync(firstRender);